Christina Tobin: California Secretary of State candidacy

-Tobin ran as the Libertarian Party candidate for the California Secretary of State election, 2010.
+In 2010, Tobin ran as a Libertarian Party candidate for the California Secretary of State election.
 She formally announced her candidacy for Secretary of State on February 23, 2010.
 She was the only candidate seeking the Libertarian Party nomination.
 Richard Winger, editor and publisher of Ballot Access News was her campaign manager.

 In the general election, Tobin came in fourth with 214,347 votes, 2.3 percent of the total votes cast.